 Index funds frequently occur in financial advice these days, but are slow financial vehicles that make them unsuitable for daily trades.
 They have, however, been shown to be great for long-term investing plans.

 Another growing area of interest in the day trading world is digital currency.
 Day trading with Bitcoin, LiteCoin, Ethereum and other altcoins currencies is an expanding business.
-With lots of volatility, potential eye-popping returns and an unpredictable future, day trading in cryptocurrency could be an exciting avenue to pursue.

 Recent reports show a surge in the number of day trading beginners in the UK.
 But unlike the short term trading of the past, today’s traders are smarter and better informed, in part due to trader academies, courses, and resources, including trading apps.
 Daytrading.com exists to help novice traders get educated and avoid mistakes while learning how to day trade.